anhsirksai/coding/aws.md

   + Securely delete any additional certificates or key material from the system.
   + Ensure that software installed on your AMI does not have default internal accounts and passwords (e.g. database servers with a default admin username and password).
   + Ensure that the system does not violate the Amazon Web Services Acceptable Use Policy.
 Examples include open SMTP relays or proxy servers.
++ Exam Tips :
+  + AMI is region specific when created.
+So EC2 can be created only in that region.
+However, AMI's can be copied into other regions to create ec2 instances.

+### EBS Root Volumes Vs Instance store.
++